KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 This ensures fair comparison between base models and fine-tuned models.

 ---

 ## Results

 ### Dev Branch (Functional Outcomes)

-- The application reliably enforces structured JSON outputs across different LLM providers.
 - The modular architecture allows flexible configuration of prompts, classification groups, and models.
 - Results can be exported in a consistent format suitable for downstream statistical analysis.

-These outcomes validate the system design and practical usability of the application.

 ---

 ### experiment-accuracy Branch (Quantitative Evaluation)

-- Model performance varies significantly across labels, particularly for low-frequency categories.
-- Overall accuracy can be misleading in imbalanced settings; macro F1 provides a more informative measure.
-- Certain labels exhibit high true-negative rates but low recall, highlighting class imbalance effects.

-These findings demonstrate the necessity of label-wise and macro-level evaluation.
+- Strong base models from advanced providers already achieve high overall accuracy on the dataset.
+- However, in the presence of class imbalance, accuracy alone overestimates performance and masks weaknesses in minority labels.
+- Macro F1 and label-wise metrics reveal substantial variation across categories.

 ---

 ### experiment-finetuning Branch (Training Effects)

 - Fine-tuning improves schema adherence and output consistency.
+- A fine-tuned GPT-4.1 model shows a slight improvement in accuracy compared to its base version.
-- Moderate gains are observed for some labels, while others remain data-limited.
+- Gains are label-dependent; some categories benefit modestly, while others remain constrained by limited training data.
-- The small dataset size (386 manually labeled comments) constrains achievable improvements.
+- The small dataset size (386 manually labeled comments) limits the magnitude of achievable improvements.

-Overall, fine-tuning provides incremental benefits but does not fully overcome data sparsity.

 ---